Homotopy equivalence of nearby Lagrangians and the Serre spectral sequence: Proof of Theorem 1

-This section contains a relatively short proof of homotopy equivalence of exact Lagrangians $L\subset T^*N$ with vanishing Maslov class.
+This section contains a proof of Theorem~\ref{thm:1}.
 So assume $L\subset T^*N$ is an exact Lagrangian with vanishing Maslov class.
-We will only consider the previous sections with $K=L$ and having the same grading.
-This means that the Floer homology (with coefficients) computes usual homology (with coefficients) with the usual grading.
+In this section $g$ is a function as in Section~\ref{sec:spectral-sequence} such that Proposition~\ref{prop:Spectral:1} holds for this $g$.

+As a warm up we start by giving a proof of homotopy equivalence in the case $\pi_1(N)=1$ and connected $L$.
+This is similar to the argument given in \cite{MR2596633} - except that instead of using the notion of the span of the homology we use the fiber-wise Poincare duality in Corollary~\ref{cor:Fiberwise:1}.
+This is also one reason we are able to get stronger results.

-As a warmup we start by giving the proof of homology equivalence in the case $\pi_1(N)=1$ and $L$ connected.
-As usually in these arguments we start by using coefficients with characteristic 2.
-This means that without assumptions all Floer homologies are defined.
-The trivial fundamental group implies that the local system $HF_*(L,L,\bullet,0;\F)$ is trivial over $N$.
-This means that the spectral sequence with trivial $\F=\Z/2=\F_2$ coefficients on $L$ on page two is isomorphic to
+As in \cite{MR2596633} we start by using coefficients $\F_2=\Z/2$.
+This means that without assumptions the intersection Floer homology is defined.
+The trivial fundamental group implies that the local system $HF_*(L,\bullet,0;\F)$ is trivializable over $N$.
+This means that Proposition~\ref{prop:Spectral:1} implies that the spectral sequence (with trivial local system $C=\F_2$ on $L$) on page two is isomorphic to

-Since the higher differentials cannot kill the degree $(0,*_2)$ with $*_2$ the lowest degree where $HF_{*_2}(L,L,q_0,\F)$ is supported this has to survive to page infinity.
+Since the higher differentials cannot kill the degree $(0,*_2)$ with $*_2$ the lowest degree where $HF_{*_2}(L,q_0,\F_2)$ is supported this has to survive to page infinity.
 This leads to a contradiction if this $*_2$ degree is negative.
 Indeed, the homology of $L$ is supported in positive degrees.
 So

-Now the Poincare duality Lemma~\ref{lem:Fiberwise:4} implies that the support is purely in degree $0$.
+Now the Poincare duality in Corollary~\ref{cor:Fiberwise:1} implies that the support is purely in degree $0$ ($L$ is oriented with respect to $\F_2$).
 It follows that the spectral sequence collapses on page 2 and that